Integral representations for the Hartman--Watson density: Introduction

-The formula \eqref{;irepr0} has continuously attracted researchers' attention particularly from the view point of evaluation of Asian options in the Black--Scholes framework; see, e.g., \cite{cs,bm} and references therein.
+The function $\Theta $ as well as formula \eqref{;irepr0} have continuously attracted researchers' attention particularly from the view point of evaluation of Asian options in the Black--Scholes framework; see, e.g., \cite{sch, cs, bm, lya} and references therein.
 Yor obtained \eqref{;irepr0} by inverting the Laplace transform \eqref{;LTt}, reasoning of which is also reproduced in \cite[Appendix~A]{mySI}.
-In \cite[Subsection~A.3]{har}, we explain \eqref{;irepr0} via the relation
+In \cite[Subsection~A.3]{har}, we explain \eqref{;irepr0} via